Drgregs-Marcus/Lambda-Fortress-Extended-Improved-Edition/README.md

 ### Civilian

-The Civilian now uses the TF2c model ( Issue: Reference pose while holding Gravity Gun and Grappling Gun )
+The Civilian now uses the TF2c model ( Issue: Reference pose while holding Gravity Gun and Grappling Gun. )

-The Umbrella uses the TF2c model and weapon icon
+The Umbrella uses the TF2c model and weapon icon ( Issue: Umbrella will use incorrect team color in third-person )

 ### Combine Soldier